 - Pressure gauge needle bouncing back and forth

 How Do You Maintain a Pressure Tank?

-What Is a Pressure Switch?
+What is a Pressure Switch?

-The pressure switch is an electric mechanism that activates and deactivates depending on the water pressure.
+Pressure switch is an electric mechanism that activates and deactivates depending on the water pressure.

 How Do You Check The Pressure?